-Instructor: Prof. Mathewson Prerequisite: B18, B20, AS34
+Instructor: To be announced.
+Prerequisite: B20, AS34

 Deals with the objectives and methods of producing beef cattle, sheep, and wool, both from an industry viewpoint and (at greater length) from the viewpoint of the individual producer.
 There is practical emphasis with visits to outside herds and flocks as well as use of the college animals.